-Section 16(a) of the Securities Exchange Act of 1934 requires the Company's executive officers and directors, and persons who beneficially own more than 10% of the Company's Common Stock, to file initial reports of ownership, and reports of changes of ownership, of the Company's equity securities with the SEC and furnish copies of those reports to the Company.
-Based solely on a review of the copies of the reports furnished to the Company to date and written representations that no other reports were required, the Company believes that all reports required to be filed by such persons with respect to the Company's fiscal year ended June 30, 2007 were timely filed, except that William K. Steiner was late in reporting a non-exempt sale of 5,000 shares and a gift to the William K. Steiner Revocable Trust which, together with Sheila S. Steiner, was late in filing its initial beneficial ownership report with respect to the receipt of such gift.
+Section 16(a) of the Exchange Act requires the Company's executive officers and directors, and persons who beneficially own more than 10% of the Company's Common Stock, to file initial reports of ownership, and reports of changes of ownership, of the Company's equity securities with the SEC and furnish copies of those reports to the Company.
+Based solely on a review of the copies of the reports furnished to the Company to date and written representations that no other reports were required, the Company believes that all reports required to be filed by such persons with respect to the Company's fiscal year ended June 30, 2008 were timely filed, except that Venerando J. Indelicato was late in filing a Form 5 reporting certain gifts made by his and his wife's living trusts.